alaaballoutdev/task-traker-app/README.md

 ## Overview
 This is a simple Task Tracker App Built With React JS library , and example for usage of [Context API](https://reactjs.org/docs/context.html) in React.

 Your Tasks will be ordered by time whatever the order you entered by.
+Also you can delete task by swiping to the right.

 ### ScreenShot
 #### Desktop Design